xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1               | Horizontal coordinate   |
 | 2               | Vertical coordinate     |

-Point\_index    is a number specifying the point on the chart item.
+Point\_index&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the point on the chart item.
 These indexes are described below.
 If point\_index is omitted, it is assumed to be 1.

   - > If the specified item is a point, point\_index must be 1.